KathrinBartels/eurojackpot-challenge/README.md

 # eurojackpot

-This litle app shows the last 20 draws of the eurojackpot
+This little app shows the last 20 draws of the eurojackpot

 ## Key Features